2012 World Junior Ringette Championships: Team Finland Junior

 The second appearance by Finland in world junior competition took place at the 2012 World Junior Ringette Championships.
 Unlike the previous world junior competition, Finland sent only one team to represent the country which was its first official junior national ringette team.
 The team consisted of nineteen athletes.

 Team Canada Junior

 Canada was represented by two different U19 junior teams: Team Canada East (Under-19), and Team Canada West (Under-19).
 Team Canada West (U19) competed with fifteen members from Alberta.

-Three members of the Central Alberta U19 Sting, Meghan Kelly, Kirsten MacGregor and Cassidy Lemasurier, played for the U19 Team USA of 2012 to help fill out their roster.